Back to News

 As a partnership between Gloucestershire County Council and GFirst LEP, Cyber Central aims to provide barrier-free knowledge-sharing and collaboration between industry, academia, government and the local community.
 As part of the Garden Communities programme, the site will deliver communities with local character, good employment opportunities and integrated and accessible transport.
 Homes England will be working with all the partners to deliver the project.

-Stuart Penberthy who is coordinating Hydrock’s input from our Programme Delivery team, said: “This is an innovative development that really puts Cheltenham on the map as a growing, thriving and ambitious place to live and work.
+Stuart Penberthy who is coordinating Hydrock’s input from our Strategic Projects team, said: “This is an innovative development that really puts Cheltenham on the map as a growing, thriving and ambitious place to live and work.
 It’s exciting to be part of the team contributing to a masterplan which really is a blueprint for the future.”